Sup2point0/integrity/questions/addvent/p24c-st1.md

 How many people walk past Santa in a school week?

 ### 2
-At least 1 person tripping up is the opposite of <em>no one</em> tripping up.
+At least 1 person tripping up is the opposite of *no one* tripping up.

 ### 3
 What’s the probably no one trips up in a week?